FungXF/capstone_travel_recommender/README.md

 - **Notebook 4: Google Cloud + Streamlit**

 ## Conclusion
-- Even without selecting which country to plan to go, the Travel Recommender System is able recommend a list of things that a user is likely to enjoy, based on what (5 things) they like to do when they travel and how important it is to do a genre of activity when overseas.
+- Even without selecting which country to plan to go, the Travel Recommender System is able to recommend a list of things that a user is likely to enjoy, based on what (5 things) they like to do when they travel and how important it is to do a genre of activity when overseas.
 - Through conducting the survey to test the 1st model, it is able to correctly recommend approximately 11 of 16 times.
 - On the 2nd model testing, it is able to correctly recommend 12 of 15 times which is 11.25% increase in the performance.
 - However, this is still based on a small scale testing which can be further expanded to get a true reading of the performance of the recommender model.